segmentio/kubeapply/README.md

 ### Disclaimer

-The tool is very much designed for our Kubernetes-related workflows at [Segment](https://segment.com).
+The tool is designed for our Kubernetes-related workflows at [Segment](https://segment.com).
 While we hope it can work for others, not all features might be directly applicable to other environments.
 We welcome feedback and collaboration to make `kubeapply` useful to more people!

 ## Getting started